bbrtj/btcpaywall/README.md

 Where `data` will contain the new request ID if the status is `true`, or an array of request errors if the status is `false`.

+After making an API call and obtaining requests' identifier, it should be saved locally and the user can be redirected to `/paywall/<request_id>` page, where he will see the paywall.

 ### Client authentication
 Once the client account is created, the secret key must be used to create hash tokens for payment request creation API.
 The procedure to create a valid hash is as follows: